atbcb/usab-uswds/_pages/about/eeo-deia/aap.md

 _Developmental details are opened to employees.
 All job vacancies are advertised internally whenever possible._

-##### 2. In the table below, please provide the data for career development opportunities that require competition and/or supervisory recommendation/ approval to participate.
+##### 2. In the table below, please provide the data for career development opportunities that require competition and/or supervisory recommendation / approval to participate.

 Career Development Opportunities
 Total Participants